lionirdeadman/lionirdeadman.github.io/content/2020-12-29-wogue-is-not-a-good-person.md

 > - Expel all developers that have said offensive things to others
 > - Remove all applications like GNOME Videos or Games that include content that is considered offensive (and actually is!) in many countries and people

-Here you can see a common case of "If x is offensive then what about y?" bullshit that you often see right-wingers make because they don't seem to understand power dynamics and like to exagerate things to make actual issues into nothing more than jokes.
-Also, yes, do expel developers that say horrendous shit, it's part of [GNOME's Code of conduct](https://wiki.gnome.org/Foundation/CodeOfConduct) nowadays at least.
+Here you can see a common case of "If x is offensive then what about y?" that you'll often see right-wingers make because they don't seem to understand power dynamics and like to exaggerate things to make actual issues into nothing more than jokes.
+Also, yes, do expel developers that say horrendous shit, it's part of [GNOME's Code of conduct](https://wiki.gnome.org/Foundation/CodeOfConduct) now at least.

 > I am trying to make a point through joking, because I really can’t be serious on these things.